eclipse-tractusx/bpdm/README.md

 Subfolders for BPDM applications are easily recognizable by the `bpdm` prefix.

-## BPDM Charts
+## Installation

-With the source code for the applications this repository also contains [Helm Charts](charts) that demonstrate how to deploy the applications in a Kubernetes environment.
+Installation instructions for the BPDM services can be found in the following places:

+1. [Local Installation](docs/OPERATOR_VIEW.md): Details how to install and configure the BPDM services on a host machine.
+2. [Helm Installation](charts/bpdm/README.md): Explains how to use given Helm Charts to install the BPDM services on a kubernetes environment.

 ## Container images